AI4HealthUOL/SSSD/README.md

 ### Acknowledgments
 We would like thank the authors of the the S4 model for releasing and maintaining the source code for [Structured State Space Models](https://github.com/HazyResearch/state-spaces).
-Similarly, our $SSSD^{S4}$ code builds on the implementation provided by [DiffWave](https://github.com/philsyn/DiffWave-Vocoder).
+Similarly, our proposed model code builds on the implementation provided by [DiffWave](https://github.com/philsyn/DiffWave-Vocoder).